Censorship Statement

 Collection Development Policy

-Responsibility for the selection of materials lies with both Thiel faculty, who recommend additions for their disciplines, and library staff, who maintain reference, databases and general interest collections.
+Responsibility for the selection of materials lies with both Thiel faculty, who recommend additions for their disciplines, and library staff, who maintain reference, databases, and general interest collections.
 The following factors are considerations in the recommendation of addition or removal of materials:

 The Library holds primarily English language materials, although some items in other languages are available.
 Current textbooks may be added to the reserves collection at the request of an instructor.